Glen Reeves: The original demo for "Heartbreak Hotel"

 Never happened.
 Behold the practice of 'blackballing'.
 Tommy finished his life as a bar musician and soft water delivery/repairman.
 Now THAT’S a STORY!

 Tommy was a 'steel man'.
-He played steel guitar with Johnny Cash before Johnny hit the big time.
+He played steel guitar with Johnny Cash before The Man In Black hit the big time.

 Tommy and first wife 'Boots'